Derivative Interactions during Inflation: A Systematic Approach: Divergent Corrections: Momentum Space

-It turns out that the new divergent terms that have been introduced due to the derivative interactions cancel with the divergent terms that arise from this final $\delta$-functions in loop diagrams.
-To see this first consider the divergent $\mathcal{O}(\lambda)$ terms,
+As we have seen previously the new divergent terms that have been introduced due to the derivative interactions cancel with the divergent terms that arise from the $\delta$-function in loop diagrams.
+To see this, first consider the divergent $\mathcal{O}(\lambda)$ terms,